girder/viime/joss/paper.md

 Volcano plots (see Figure 8) were added to the software to highlight the metabolites that meet a specified threshold for fold change and significance (p-value).
-For datasets with only two groups the data from the Wilcoxon analysis is plotted.
+For datasets with only two groups, the data from the Wilcoxon analysis is plotted.
 Interactive threshold adjustments for both fold change and p-value enable a simplified view.
 For datasets with more than two groups, the data from an ANOVA analysis is used and has options to plot data from selected groups.